These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 How to Apply

 Applications are available online in February of each year.
-Applications for the 2023-2024 year are no longer being accepted.

-- Copy of your current driver’s license
+• Copy of your current driver’s license or state-issued non-driver ID

-- Copy of your vehicle registration (Indicate if you do not have one.)
+• Copy of your vehicle registration (Indicate if you do not have one)

-- Complete and submit the online application along with all of the required documents by May 31, 2023.
+5. Complete and submit the online application along with all of the required documents by May 31, 2024.

-- Submit the 2023-2024 FAFSA (Free Application for Federal Student Aid) by May 31, 2023.
+6. Submit the 2024-2025 FAFSA (Free Application for Federal Student Aid) by May 31, 2024.

 Loan Forgiveness